nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `edit 1 n/Jonathan e/jonjon4343@canadian.com`

-   1. Expected: The first student in the list's name and email will be updated.
+   1. Expected: The **NAME** and **EMAIL** of the first student in the current list will be updated.
 The list shows all students instead of the previous filtered list.

 1. Editing a student with invalid values